 Host to 27 Opens, most recently in July 2010 – this original links course continues to evolve and remains a real test of golf for today’s champions as well as the many amateurs who play the course each year.

 Despite its reputation and status, it is a public course and welcomes any golfer with a handicap of 24 or under (36 for ladies).
 Limited tee times are bookable in advance but most golf visitors play the course through the daily ballot for tee times.

 More information is available through the Old Course Experience.
 Please contact our Golf Steward via e-mail at firstname.lastname@example.org for further information about the daily ballot.

 New Course – 6625 yards par 71

 Almost 500 years passed before St Andrews built a second course.
 Situated next to the Old Course, the obvious name for it was the “New”.
 Opened in April 1895, the New Course is one of the stars in the golf firmament, offering a classic links challenge that uses the natural features of the land to create a significant golfing experience.
-Now ranked 38th in the Golf World rankings of golf courses in the UK, the New Course is often referred to as St Andrews best-kept secret.
+The New Course is often referred to as St Andrews best-kept secret.
 The layout was developed by “Old” Tom Morris – winner of four Open Championships – and David Honeyman.
 Based on the traditional out and back routing, among its most famous features are its shared fairways and a double green at the 3rd and 15th holes.

 Jubilee Course – 6742 yards par 72